theycallhermax/wasteof.time/README.md

 cargo run -q -p backend
 ```
 ### Frontend
 To run the frontend, you need `trunk`, and the WASM target added.
-See the [Yew tutorial](https://yew.rs/docs/tutorial) for more deatils.
+See the [Yew tutorial](https://yew.rs/docs/tutorial) for more details.
 ```console
 cd frontend
 trunk watch